 “We used to look up at the sky and wonder at our place in the stars.
 Now we just look down, and worry about our place in the dirt.”

 I don’t think it’s a coincidence that the scientists sent in the Lazarus mission did not have families of their own, which in the case of Dr. Mann leads to his selfish action of tricking the Endurance mission into rescuing him.
 Mann was right about the survival instinct extending to one’s children, and that may be the deciding factor that explains his selfish cowardice compared to Cooper’s heroic willingness to think outside of his own immediate needs and sacrifice himself for his daughter’s future.
 There are limits to an individual’s moral compass, but those limits can be expanded and strengthened through one’s children, family, and other close relationships.
-As exemplified by Mann, loneliness can and will corrupt.
+As exemplified by Mann, loneliness, isolation, and anti-socialization has the power to corrupt.

 To Dr. Mann’s point, our bodies keep us alive through involuntary biological mechanisms – hunger and thirst cues, a beating heart, self-healing tissue, releases of adrenaline or dopamine, etc. – without our conscious minds controlling them or even being aware of them.
 In a way, we are unconsciously seeking immortality through our survival instinct.
 But we are also capable of purposefully seeking another type of immortality, one that is perhaps more noble, which is achieved through procreation – passing one’s genes on to a subsequent generation.
 One’s existence can be extended further still into the future by imparting knowledge, experiences, wisdom, love, devotion, and dedication to one’s children.
 And not only so that a positive image will live on through other’s memories in the form of a legacy, but so that one’s children are better, more well-rounded, and experienced people who are more likely to do the same and continue a life cycle that fights processes of decline.